travis-ci/docs-travis-ci-com/user/migrate/legacy-services-to-github-apps-migration-guide.md

 ![Travis CI GitHub App page](/images/migrate/github-app-page.png)

-If you'd like to activate all your current and future repositories, choose **"All repositories"** so that your projects start building as soon as they're configured with a `.travis.yml` file.
+If you'd like to activate all your current and future repositories, choose **"All repositories"** so that your projects start building as soon as they're configured with a `.travis.yml file."

 After that, click the **"Approve & Install"** button.